-The housing sites inventory in Table 10.3-2 summarizes the potential for residential development during the planning period and is supported by the land use suitability analysis in Appendix A (Tables 1.1-1; 1.2-1; 1.2-2; 1.2-3 and 1.2.4)
+The housing sites inventory in Table 10.3-2 summarizes the potential for residential development during the planning period and is supported by the land use suitability analysis in Appendix A (Tables 2.1-1; 2.2-1; 2.2-2 and 2.2-3).

 All of the potential housing sites inventoried are located within developed areas of Pomona where roads, schools and libraries as well as water, sewer and electrical grids have already been established.
 Consequently, utilities, public services and other infrastructure are already available for residential uses in these locations.
 However, there may be some need for capacity enhancement of the existing infrastructure to handle the City's projected increase in population.

 The City adopted a Sewer and Water Master Plan which uses population projections consistent with those employed in the 2013-2021 Housing Element, and also incorporates the Downtown Pomona Specific Plan that was adopted in 2005.
 This Master Plan estimates water demand based on land use category including single-family, medium density and high density residential.

+Anticipated New Units

+Net Potential

+Increase Affordability/Income Leve

-Anticipated New Units Net Increase Potential L Vacant Sites (D 2 8 D 2 Zanas) Increase Affordability/Income Level I. Vacant Sites (R-2 & R-3 Zones) 125 Very Low; Low; Moderate; Above Moderate II.
-Underutilized Sites (R-3 Zone) 340 Very Low; Low; Moderate; Above Moderate III.
-Downtown Specific Plan Area (MU-HDR & MU-CBD Sites Near Transit Center) 1,365 Very Low; Low; Moderate; Above Moderate IV.
-Short Term (within 5yrs) Short-Med.Term (within 5 -10yrs) 2,487 Low; Moderate & Above Moderate Total 4,317
+I. Vacant Sites (R-2 & R-3 Zones) 125 Very Low; Low; Moderate Above Moderate

+II.
+Underutilized Sites (R-3 Zone) 340 Very Low; Low; Moderate; Above Moderate

+III.
+Downtown Specific Plan Area (MU-HDR & MU-CBD Sites Near Transit Center) 2,738 Extremely Low; Very Low Low; Moderate; Above Moderate

+IV.
+Other Opportunity Sites

+Projects with Entitlements 439 Extremely Low; Very Low; Moderate & Above Moderate

+Total 3,642